ki4jgt/Book-of-the-Damned/README.md

 # The Solitudes

-1. Your brokenness isn't a sign of being broken, but of a healthy mind in unhealthy circumstances.
+1. You are not broken; only a healthy mind in trying circumstances.
+Your thoughts are normal for those circumstances.
 2. Sin is action; not thought.
-3. There's no shame in failure; it's part of the journey.
+3. You are not lost: Find yourself here, and breathe.
-4. You are not lost; you're right here, in this moment.
-Breathe.
+4. There's no shame in failure; it's part of the journey.
 5. In a universe of lies, Truth quickly becomes apparent.
 6. Your voice, mind, and the Truth are your strongest weapons.
 7. A lie can run circles around the Truth, but will run itself ragged before changing a single line.
-8. It is not your job to propagate this Truth; such an act would be destructive to Truth, as Truth manifests in many forms.
+8. It is not your job to propagate this Truth; such an act is destructive to Truth, as Truth manifests in many forms.
 9. The difference between lie and fantasy is that while lie seeks destruction, fantasy seeks survival.
 10. To whom much is given, much is required; it is the responsibility of the strong to protect the weak.
 All are Truth.
 11. You die at sunset.